AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48204-catalog-price-rule-created-based-on-yes-no-attribute-does-not-consider-the-selected-scope.md

     * Discount = 50%
 1. Open the configurable product on the non-default website (W2).
 1. Check that the V1 variation has the 50% discount applied.
-1. Open the V1 variation in the Admin.
+1. Open the V1 variation in the Adobe Commerce Admin.
     * Switch to the default website.
     * Make no changes and save the product.
 1. Refresh the configurable product storefront page.